kinnara-digital-studio/kecak-workflow/docs/developmentBuildingApps.md

 ### Participant Mapping

-Participants in Kecak Workflow is the actor who will used this application. more explaination about [Participant Mapping](buildingPlugins_Participant.md)
+Participants in Kecak Workflow is the actor who will used this application.
+More explaination about [Participant Mapping](buildingPlugins_Participant.md)

 ### Datalist Builder

-Datalist Builder offers an intuitive way of constructing a list of cumulative field values from all workflow process instances associated with the selected form. more explaination about [Datalist Builder]()
+Datalist Builder offers an intuitive way of constructing a list of cumulative field values from all workflow process instances associated with the selected form.
+More explaination about [Datalist Builder]()

 ### Form Builder

-makes it easy for you to design your forms.
+Makes it easy for you to design your forms.
 One can easily build a form by using the simplistic and guided interface.
 [Form Builder](buildingApplication_FormBuilder.md)

 ### Front End Builder